skmnktl/skmnktl.github.io/content/general/interviewing.md

 ## Plan
 1. Data Structure
 	1. List, Linked List, HashMap, and Graph are the most common.
-	2. Choose a structure ^
+	2. Choose a structure. ^
 2. Sketch Out Rough Algorithm ^

 ## Write Code
 1. Do we need to use OOP? ^
 2. Organizational Structures
+3. Complexity - Space vs. Time

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Discussion of complexity is often implicitly about time.
+But that need not be the case.
+It's good to ask or at least mention the assumption explicitly.

+### Framework by Structure

-> Speak briefly when writing each of the following structures.
+Speak briefly when writing each of the following structures.
 Writing any of the following structures should be a cue to speak.

 1. Classes
     1. Methods ^
     2. Data ^
 2. Functions
     1. Parameters ^
     2. Return Types ^
 3. Loops
     1. What does a single iteration do? ^
     2. What are the termination conditions? ^
 4. Recursion
     1. What are the base cases? ^
     2. What are the termination conditions besides the base cases? ^
-> Recursion is loop-based or function-based.
+    3. Recursion is loop-based or function-based.
 The appropriate bullets for discussion in #2 and #3 apply.
-3. Complexity
-	1. Space
-	2. Memory

 ## Test
 1. Run Example Cases
 2. Edge Cases
-	1. List: [], singleton list, list of two, etc.
+	1. List: $\emptyset$, singleton list, list of two, etc.
 	2. Linked List: Empty Root, etc.
 	3. HashMap
 	4. Graph: Empty Graph, Leaf (Leaf Node Type vs. None)
 		1. Tree
 		2. Binary Tree

-> Certain data structures have common edge cases.
+Certain data structures have common edge cases.
 A few are listed above, but spending time thinking of these is useful.

 ## Reflection
 1. What could we have done to improve
 	1. efficiency
 	2. readability, and
 	3. comments?
-> There’s something to be said about the application we’re using.
-Sometimes memory is scarce and other times, compute resources are lacking.
-Often we assume the latter is more valuable.
-But that’s an archaic style of thinking— sometimes memory is scarce these days with such large data and applications.
-There are often trades to be made between the two.
-> But your interviewer will likely expect you to optimize for scarce computing resources, not memory.
-So do that first, but do talk about memory at the end.
 2. Ask for feedback.
 Not all of it is useful, but sometimes, it can be gold.